 Any prescribed medications may currently be on

 Any fears or misconceptions you may have about the procedure

-What type of anaesthetic you are comfortable with (usually a choice between Local, General or sedation) and
+What type of anesthetic you are comfortable with (usually a choice between Local, General or sedation) and

 Providing you with an estimate with regards to the time you will need to recover from the operation.

 Facts About Wisdom Tooth Removal After Surgery

-Your dentist or oral surgeon will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
+Your dentist or oral surgeon in Dubai will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
 Overall your mouth may need a few weeks to completely heal.

 Here are some tips to assist in your recovery: